 Who is Considered a Qualified Student with a Disability?

-Blindness and visual impairment, Cerebral palsy, chronic or intermittent conditions including cancer and heart condition, Deaf or hard of hearing, Epilepsy and seizure disorder, HIV/AIDS, Multiple Sclerosis, physical or mobility impairment.
+- Blindness and visual impairment, Cerebral palsy, Chronic or intermittent conditions including cancer and heart condition, Epilepsy and seizure disorder, HIV/AIDS, Multiple Sclerosis, physical or mobility impairment.

 What if I have a Temporary Disability?

 The ODS and university offers services for a student with a temporary disability.
 Examples of temporary disabilities address by these guidelines include broken arms, broken legs, hand injuries, torn ligaments, etc.